rish-16/gpt2client/README.md

 In order to fine-tune GPT-2 to your custom corpus or dataset, it's ideal to have a GPU or TPU at hand.
 [Google Colab](http://colab.research.google.com) is one such tool you can make use of to re-train/fine-tune your custom model.

-<p align="center"><h2 align="center">Contributing</h2></p>

-Suggestions, improvements, and enhancements are always welcome!
-If you have any issues, please do raise one in the Issues section.
-If you have an improvement, do file an issue to discuss the suggestion before creating a PR.

-All ideas – no matter how outrageous – welcome!

 **5. Encoding and decoding text sequences**

 ```python